 Paula: [14:44] Very interesting.
-You mentioned the Voyant Tools and Scaler, that you had experience working with.
+So you mentioned the Voyant Tools and Scaler, that you had experience working with.
 With Scaler, I was wondering if you could elaborate.
 You said it works as a book?

 Nathan: [14:57] It’s path‑based.
 When you lift up the hood and you’re designing it, you can create an order that you want readers to read in.
 It’s not as dynamic as something when you think of like ‑‑ I don’t know ‑‑ if Prezi goes necessarily in an alphanumeric order.
 It’s not like this thing where you can go off in this direction or that direction.
 The web designer sets the order.

-[16:14] That book format helped in terms of providing some continuity for the readers, reading it online.
+[16:14] So that book format helped in terms of providing some continuity, I think, for the readers, reading it online.

 Paula: [16:22] Awesome.
 What would be your goal as a teacher, for yourself, and for your students?

-[17:28] If there isn’t that space within a language classroom, there’s a rupture in communication.
+[17:28] I think that if there isn’t that, sort of, space within a classroom–a language classroom– there’s a rupture in communication.
 We’re not learning how to communicate anymore, we’re just learning how to absorb.
 I’ve never felt comfortable being in a classroom where the environment was tense and the professor was at the helm professing, rather than middling amongst us.

 [17:59] We see that in seminar rooms.
 We see that in classrooms where you may have 20 students and it’s a literature‑based classroom or a text‑based classroom, rather than a language classroom and you circle up.

 [18:11] That’s another way of creating community.
-It can either be this metaphysical, aspectual ambiance in the classroom, or you can physically create that.
+It can either be, sort of this metaphysical, aspectual ambiance in the classroom, or you can physically create that.
 One of the ways that I do that is I come to class, and I totally stole this from one of my friends, this maneuver.

 [18:36] I come to class with a deck of cards, and I pair them off either in twos, threes, or fours.
 I just distribute the cards as the students walk in.
 It literally shuffles the deck and allows people to experience other people in the community that they haven’t.

 [18:51] That’s when I’m working with a classroom where there are too many chairs.
-You can’t,”Oh, I’m going to move my desk over here.”
+You can’t, “Oh, I’m going to move my desk over here.”
 You just get up and move to a different space.
-If there are a bunch of tables, I might say, “This row, go over here, that row, go over there, for today,” so that everybody gets to experience the community and buy into it in a different way.
+If there are a bunch of tables, I might say, “This row, go over here, that row, go over there, for today,” so that everybody gets to experience the community and sort of buy into it in a different way.

-[19:17] Nobody’s ever uncomfortable with being too comfortable.
+[19:17] Nobody’s ever uncomfortable with being too comfortable, right?
 You know students go and sit in the same spot every single day from the beginning of the semester to the end.
-I think if we disrupt that, then we can come into a really productive space.
+I think if we disrupt that, then we can come into a really productive sort of space.

 [19:34] Another way that I do this is just last week we had a technology detox.
-I know we’re going to talk about analog tools as well.
-This detox was, “OK, I’m going to come to class with photocopies for you.
+I know we’re going to talk about analog tools as well, but this detox was, “OK, I’m going to come to class with photocopies for you.
 No computers, no cell phones.